 Creator and Executive Producer

-The ageless and timeless Marc Schneider brings a level of unparalleled passion and excitement to everything he does.
+Marc Schneider brings a level of unparalleled passion and excitement to everything he does.
 A former industry professional with Turner Broadcasting at CNN, Coach Schneider is experienced in producing award-winning high school video programs acknowledged nationally by The National Academy of Television Arts & Sciences, mentoring the productions of student films garnering international film festival exposure, and implementing a real-world curriculum in the classroom.
 Coach Schneider's students have achieved state and national success in Digital Cinema Production with Skills USA, winning three consecutive Georgia state championships (2014, 2015, 2016) and a 2016 National Championship.
 There are amazing stories on the horizon in Longhorn Country.
 Coach Schneider’s goal is to unite the Lambert community through Longshot Productions, while fueling a superior film and video production program at Lambert High School.

 SEASON 2 (SPRING 2019)